mindis/snowplow.github.com/analytics/customer-analytics/overview.md

 ### 4. [Cohort analysis][cohort-analysis]

 Cohort analyses are longitudal studies that compare groups of users over a period of time.
-They are hard to perform in traditional web analytics tools because of the difficulty reliably identifying users, grouping them into custom cohorts and then tracking the behaviour of cohorts over time.
+They are hard to perform in traditional web analytics tools because of the difficulty reliably identifying users, grouping them into custom cohorts and then tracking the behavior of cohorts over time.
 Snowplow makes them easy to perform, as described [here][cohort-analysis]

 ### 5. [Attribution modelling][attribution]

 A perennial problem in digital marketing is working out how much value to ascribe to different marketing channels in a world in which customers are exposed to multiple creatives on different channels and are monetized over multiple sessions.
 Snowplow provides you with granular data so you can unpick how much value you should attribute to each of your marketing channels: in [this section][attribution] we outline how to do this.

-### 6. [Segmenting audience by behaviour][behavioural-segmentation]
+### 6. [Segmenting audience by behavior][behavioral-segmentation]

 The granular data provided by Snowplow creates new opportunities to use machine learning tools e.g. [Apache Mahout][mahout] to segment your audience by how they behave, building customer intelligence and opening up new possibilities to tailor products and services to specific audience segments.